 ONLINE SHOPPING MADE EASY:

 Speedy, fully trackable shipping on all orders.
 Orders over $25 qualify for flat rate shipping.
 Even better, orders over $99 get free shipping (Canada & U.S.) - International shipping?
 We do that too!
 Read our shipping details.

-RETURNS & EXCHANGES: If you're not happy with your purchase or need an exchange, we'll take care of you.
+RETURNS & EXCHANGES: If you're not happy with your purchase or, we'll take care of you.
 Please read our FAQ for complete details.